 Flexibility isn’t the only important thing — the best part-time jobs are ones that pay well for the work done.
 Your time and sanity are incredibly valuable, so if you’re going to make some sacrifices, you should be paid well for them.

-The Final Word on the Best Part-Time Jobs of 2024
+The Final Word on Easy Part-Time Jobs

 Making some extra cash when you need it is such a great feeling.
 You can pay off debt and save more.
 The hard part is finding a good job that fits an already busy schedule, which is why my top picks are:

-• Food delivery: Delivering food for Doordash can be an incredibly flexible part-time job.
+- Food delivery: Delivering food for Doordash can be an incredibly flexible part-time job.
 It’s a very low-commitment job, and you’re paid every week.

-• Online surveys: While it’s not a high-paying part-time job, taking online surveys with Survey Junkie can put a few extra bucks in your pocket while you look for something better.
+- Online surveys: While it’s not a high-paying part-time job, taking online surveys with Survey Junkie can put a few extra bucks in your pocket while you look for something better.
 Survey Junkie pays $1-$3 per survey on average.

 FAQs